Hierve el Agua Oaxaca: A Place of Color, Life, and Energy

 Where is Hierve el Agua Oaxaca?

-Hierve el Agua is located in the town of San Isidro Roaguía, in the municipality of San Lorenzo Albarradas, state of Oaxaca, Mexico.
+Hierve el Agua is located in the town of San Isidro Roaguía, in the municipality of San Lorenzo Albarradas, Oaxaca, Mexico.

 Drive along a communal road where you will pay 1 USD for tickets you will have to keep.
-Four kilometers ahead, you will reach your destination.
+Four km ahead, you will reach your destination.

 By tour: from Oaxaca city, you can enjoy various options that include Hierve el Agua in the itinerary.
 They are full-day tours at the cost of between 23 and 24 USD per adult.